-FTX is a spot, and crypto derivatives exchange perfect for experience trades looking to diversify their investment by opening positions in several markets.
+FTX is a spot and crypto derivatives exchange perfect for experienced trades looking to diversify their investment by opening positions in several markets.

-Voyager focuses more on spot trading, and it will also be a good option for traders that prefer to trade in the go, thanks to their user-friendly mobile app with all the trade functionalities.
+Voyager focuses more on spot trading, and it will also be a good option for traders that prefer to trade on the go, thanks to its user-friendly mobile app with all the trade functionalities.

 - 1 FTX vs Voyager: Product Offerings